 One study published in the Journal of Agricultural and Food Chemistry found that the quality of protein from hemp seed has digestibility and amino acid scores equal to or greater than certain grains, nuts and pulses.
 As a high-protein source, hemp protein powder helps prevent protein deficiency and provides the protein you need.

 2. Improves Heart Health

-Hemp seeds have an ideal 3:1 balance of omega-3 fatty acids vs. omega-6 fatty acids, which promotes cardiovascular health.
+Hemp seeds have an ideal 3:1 balance of omega-3 vs. omega-6 fatty acids, which promotes cardiovascular health.
 More specifically, hemp protein powder contains linolenic acid, an omega-3 fatty acid that some studies suggest helps prevent coronary heart disease.
-(4)

 Hemp seeds are also heart-healthy, high-fiber foods.
-I recommend adding hemp protein powder to a morning smoothie to naturally lower blood pressure, reduce LDL cholesterol, raise HDL cholesterol and improve triglycerides.
+We recommend adding hemp protein powder to a morning smoothie to naturally lower blood pressure, reduce LDL cholesterol, raise HDL cholesterol and improve triglycerides.

-Hemp is naturally high in the essential omega-6 fatty acid gamma linolenic acid (GLA).
-Some studies suggest that people who do not get enough essential fatty acids — especially GLA and eicosapentaenoic acid (EPA) — are more likely to have bone loss than those with normal levels of these fatty acids.
+Hemp is naturally rich in the essential omega-6 fatty acid gamma linolenic acid (GLA).
+Some studies suggest that people who do not get enough essential fatty acids — especially GLA and eicosapentaenoic acid (EPA) — are more likely to have bone loss than those with normal levels of these healthy fats.

 4. Cleanses the Colon

 Hemp protein powder is rich in soluble and insoluble fiber, with about five grams of fiber per serving.
 Both forms of fiber naturally cleanse the colon, reducing constipation and toxins in the body.